andersonscreekps/andersonscreekps-website/content/_index.md

 welcome:
   welcome_title: Andersons Creek Primary School
   welcome_text: >-
-    <p>At Andersons Creek Primary School, we support and encourage every child
-    to reach their full potential.
-Every day at our school is a great learning experience for children as we nurture and care for them in a quality learning environment.</p> <p>Our whole school values program focuses on Respect, Optimism, Honesty and Responsibility, creating a positive and happy school where children can thrive.</p> <p>Andersons Creek Primary School is an integral part of the Warrandyte community, and we are proud of our strong relationships with community groups, sporting clubs and local businesses.</p>
+    At Andersons Creek Primary School, we support and encourage every child to reach their full potential.
+Every day at our school is a great learning experience for children as we nurture and care for them in a quality learning environment.
+Our whole school values program focuses on Respect, Optimism, Honesty and Responsibility, creating a positive and happy school where children can thrive.
+Andersons Creek Primary School is an integral part of the Warrandyte community, and we are proud of our strong relationships with community groups, sporting clubs and local businesses.
 welcome_text: >-
   At Andersons Creek Primary School, we support and encourage every child to reach their full potential.
 Every day at our school is a great learning